uwmadisoncals/cals-main-plugins/nextgen-gallery/readme.txt

 == Installation ==

-INSTALLATION: The easiest way to start uploading your photos is to login to you WordPress dashboard, go to Plugins >> Add New, search for NextGEN Gallery, and click to install.
-You can also download the zip file from this page and upload it from the Plugins >> Add New > Upload page.
+INSTALLATION: The easiest way to start uploading your photos is to login to you WordPress dashboard, go to Plugins > Add New, search for NextGEN Gallery, and click to install the plugin.
+You can also download the plugin zip file from this page and upload it from the Plugins > Add New > Upload page.

-HOW TO USE: Just go to a page or post and click the NextGEN Gallery icon.
-From our Insert Gallery Window, you can create, manage, customize, and display your photo galleries.
+HOW TO USE: Just go to a page or post and click the NextGEN Gallery icon or the Add Gallery button.
+From our Insert Gallery Window, you can create, manage, customize, and display your WordPress photo galleries.
 You can also manage your photo galleries and gallery settings from the central options area under the "Gallery" tab on your dashboard menu.

 DOCUMENTATION: See <a href="https://www.imagely.com/docs/nextgen-gallery/" target="_blank">NextGEN Gallery Documentation</a>.